JediJeremy/libuavesp/README.md

 For more information on the UAVCAN protocol, visit the site: https://uavcan.org/

+## Overview
+* Define datatypes for the messages you will be exchanging.
+* Create a UAVNode as the 'virtual interface' for your device.
+* Attach network transports to the node so it can communicate with others.
+* Attach functions to the node to subscribe to subjects and respond to requests.
+* Publish subject messages and make remote requests through the node

 ## Usage

 Create a UAVNode object in the usual way.
-Nodes may be 'anonymous' or be given an id.
+Nodes start 'anonymous' and should eventually be given an id.
 If the node is going to be associated with TCP or UDP then use the WiFi address to set the id.
+Or ids can be statically configured, or allocated with the PnP protocol.
 ```C++
 UAVNode uav_node();
 uav_node.serial_node_id = ip_addr & UV_SERIAL_NODEID_MASK;